dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Experimental animal models of Parkinson's disease: A transition from assessing symptomatology to α-synuclein targeted disease modification
 - **year:** 2017
 - **url:** <https://www.semanticscholar.org/paper/894dc171a1b3788ab71ee2578b734d9e33ccaccc>
-- **abstract:** S2 TL;DR: The transition of well‐established animal models of Parkinson's disease symptomatology to newly developed models of PD pathogenesis are described, with specific focus on methods of viral‐mediated and inoculation of pathogenic &agr;‐synuclein, that aim to aid scientific translation of neuroprotective strategies.
+- **abstract:** *TL;DR:* The transition of well‐established animal models of Parkinson's disease symptomatology to newly developed models of PD pathogenesis are described, with specific focus on methods of viral‐mediated and inoculation of pathogenic &agr;‐synuclein, that aim to aid scientific translation of neuroprotective strategies.
 - **journal:** Experimental Neurology
 - **volume:** 298
 - **pages:** 172-179